caltechlibrary/dataset/README.md

 _dataset_ has many limitations, some are listed below

-+ it is not a multiuser database system
++ it is not a real-time data store
 + it is not a repository management system
-+ it is not a general purpose database system
++ it is not a general purpose multiuser database system
-+ it is not a real-time data store

-If you're looking for a JSON-LD repository system you probably are might want to checkout something like like version 4 of [Project Fedora](https://fedoraproject.org/wiki/Fedora_Project_Wiki).
-Likewise if you looking a database solution you might start with [SQLite](https://sqlite.org/) or [Postgres](https://www.postgresql.org/) for relational systems and [CouchDB](https://couchdb.apache.org/) for a NoSQL approach.

 ## Operations